pythonfullstack/relayer/README.md

 ## Architecture

-- The app should be written in NextJS API or Express whatever you prefer
+- Express.js
-- Should have rate-limiting with Redis
+- Rate-limiting with Express rate limiting
-- Should use Prisma for interacting with the DB [https://www.prisma.io/](https://www.prisma.io/)
+- Prisma as an interface with the DB [https://www.prisma.io/](https://www.prisma.io/)
-- Should use PostgreSQL
+- PostgreSQL

-## What it should do
+## What's done

-- allow users to setup accounts using email / password
+- Allow users to setup accounts using email / password
-- the app should automatically create a wallet using ethers.js, encrypt its keys and store
+- Automatically create a wallet using ethers.js, encrypt its keys and store
 - Send users only the wallet address so they can fill it with $$
 - Let users create and revoke multiple API keys which will let them send transactions
+- The entire API would also need normal JWT based authentication

+## TODO
 - Expose an endpoint to the users to let them send:
     - contract address
     - contract abi